 - (a) When the emissions occur due to soot blowing/grate cleaning and the operator can demonstrate that the emissions will not exceed twenty percent opacity for more than fifteen minutes in any eight consecutive hours.
 The intent of this provision is to allow the soot blowing and grate cleaning necessary to the operation of boiler facilities.
 This practice, except for testing and trouble shooting, is to be scheduled for the same approximate times each day and the permitting authority must be advised of the schedule. - (b)(a) When the owner or operator of a source supplies valid data to show that the presence of uncombined water is the only reason for the opacity to exceed twenty percent. - (e)(b) When two or more emission units are connected to a common stack, the permitting authority may allow or require the use of an alternate time period if it is more representative of normal operations. - (d)(c) When an alternate opacity limit has been established per RCW 70.94.331(2)(c). - (d) When emissions occur due to start-up of a hog fuel or wood fired boiler, visible emissions may exceed 20 percent opacity but not exceed 40 percent opacity for more than 3 minutes in a one hour period.
-Determine opacity using ecology method 9A.
-Visible emissions may not exceed twenty percent for more than 3 minutes in an hour when the earlier of: - (i) The dry electrostatic precipitator or baghouse has met its minimum operating temperature, at which time the control is to be operated; or - (i)(ii) Four hours has elapsed since the beginning of supplying useful thermal energy. - (iii) Continuous emissions monitoring.
-Determine emissions using Appendix B to 40 CFR Part 60: - (A) Performance Specification 1-Specifications and test procedures for continuous opacity monitoring systems in stationary sources; or - (B) Performance Specification 2-Specifications and Test Procedures for SO2 and NOX Continuous Emission Monitoring Systems in Stationary Sources. - When the emissions occur due to soot blowing or grate cleaning of a hog fuel or wood fired boiler, visible emissions may exceed 20 percent opacity but not exceed 40 percent opacity on a 6 minute average, for more than one fifteen minute period in any eight consecutive hours. - (i) Determine opacity using EPA Method 9 Visual determination of the opacity of emissions from stationary sources - in Appendix A-4 to Part 60.
+Determine opacity using ecology method 9A (Ecology Source Test Manual).
+Visible emissions may not exceed twenty percent for more than 3 minutes in an hour when the earlier of: - (i) The dry electrostatic precipitator or baghouse has met its minimum operating temperature, at which time the control is to be operated; or - (ii) Four hours has elapsed since the beginning of supplying useful thermal - (e) When the emissions occur due to soot blowing or grate cleaning of a hog fuel or wood fired boiler, visible emissions may exceed 20 percent opacity but not exceed 40 percent opacity on a 6 minute average, for more than one fifteen minute period in any eight consecutive hours. - (i) Determine opacity using EPA Method 9 Visual determination of the opacity of emissions from stationary sources in Appendix A to Part 60. - (ii) To use this alternate standard, the soot blowing and/or grate cleaning must be scheduled for the same approximate time(s) each day and the permitting authority must be advised of the schedule. - (iii) Determine data reduction method based on the Ecology Source Test Manual (updated 7/1/2016). - (f) Visible emissions that occur during curing of furnace refractory after maintenance repair or replacement in an existing industrial furnace or boiler may exceed 20